This is the third article in Color Theory: a complete set of lessons for Art students.

 It is estimated that 40% of those who are color blind remain undiagnosed by the time they leave high school.
 Could you be color blind?
 What does this even mean?
 Are you entering a career where color choices are important?
 What are the implications for an artist or designer who is color blind – or for someone who is studying Art at school or college?
 How can designers ensure that their work is accessible for those with a vision deficiency?
 What modifications should be made when teaching a color blind student?
 Answers to these questions and more are discussed below.

 This color arrangement test (by Daniel Flück of Colblindor) is a version of the D-15 Farnsworth color test, which asks you arrange colors in a smooth gradation of hues.
-Instructions: arrange the colored squares in the correct order by picking the most similar color from the choice below and dragging them into the boxes.
-Start with the pilot, which is already set.
+You may wish to take this test and then return to the rest of this article.

 I failed this test.
 Am I color blind?

 Firstly, please note that your monitor or digital screen may affect or invalidate results, as colors may not be represented exactly as intended.
 If the test indicates that you have some form of color deficiency, you should seek out a full color vision diagnostic test from a doctor to verify the results.
 This color blind test does not always identify those with mild color blindness.

 Please read on to find general information about color blindess and what it may mean for an artist or designer.

 An overview of color blindness for artists, students and teachers

 What does color blind mean?

 The following color blind definition is given by dictionary.com:

 1. the inability to distinguish one or several chromatic colors, independent of the capacity for distinguishing light and shade.